E-RYT 200, RYT 500, YACEP

 Salina began her yoga practice in 2002 in India where she embarked on a lifelong spiritual journey.
 Along with yoga she practiced meditation in ashrams and explored the inner dimension of Self, traveling to India several times over the course of a decade.
 From 2006 Salina practiced Hatha yoga under master yogi Bharat Das, who has been teaching Bhakti-Hatha yoga classes in Kapiolani Park for over 15 years.
 In 2013, Salina received her 200-hour certification from internationally renowned yogis, Nicki Doane and Eddie Modestini of Maya Yoga Studio and is a Registered Yoga Teacher (RYT-200).
 Currently Salina continues her personal practice through Mysore-style Ashtanga yoga and Yin yoga in Honolulu, Hawaii.
 Having experienced the positive benefits of yoga in her own life, Salina is inspired to share this system of healing, awakening and self-realization with all.
 Salina encourages students to integrate their yoga practice with their daily lives by setting positive personal intentions and practicing mindfulness on and off the mat to ultimately live a healthy, happy and balanced life.
 Some of Salina’s yoga inspiration and guidance also comes from her time living in New York City, where she experienced renowned teachers and studios including Jivamukti Yoga, Sri Dharma Mittra, and Elena Brower of Vira Yoga.

-Jen Mylett has been practicing Yoga for 15 years.
-Jen walked into her first class on Maui 15 years ago without having prior knowledge of yoga.
+Jen Mylett has been practicing Yoga since 2001.
+Jen walked into her first class on Maui, in 2001, without having prior knowledge of yoga.
 Intrigued by all the various shaped poses and shaking muscles and then “hook line and sinker” with her first ever savasana.
 She likes to joke that the reason she keeps practicing is trying to find that first savasana.
 Yoga has been a constant staple in Jen’s life every since.

 Personally, yoga is a breathing tool Jen uses, on and off her mat, to help with the ups and downs that come with life.
 She also believes that the practice of yoga is a way to create ideal wellness in the body and mind.